JacquelineUlkenUZH/SoCo_Assignment_02/README.md

 - An operation that will be executed if the condition is met.

 We implement repetition using recursive function calls.

+### Variables with `variable_setzen` and `variable_abrufen`
+Variables are stored in the topmost environment dictionary using the helper function `set_envs()`.

+Variables are retrieved by searching through the whole stack of environments in reversed order using the helper function `get_envs()`.

+### Functions with `do_funktion`
+Functions in LGL are a normal named variable set with `variable_setzen` whose value is a function.

+A function is a list of three items:
+- A string "funktion" declaring this to be a function.
+- A single parameter or a list of parameters.
+- A body of properly formatted LGL code.

+Functions are executed using `funktion_aufrufen` providing the relevant arguments.

 ### Arrays with `do_liste`
 Arrays of fixed length are set by passing the length of the array as the first argument, and the elements of the array as the remaining arguments.